 Managers should be accessible to their employees and offer support and guidance when needed.
 This can include answering questions, offering feedback and helping to resolve any challenges.
 Trust is essential for employee engagement.
 Managers need to create a safe environment where employees feel comfortable sharing their thoughts, ideas and concerns.

 Cross-collaboration should be encouraged, even if employees are working together virtually.
 This can be achieved through collaborative tools, virtual brainstorms and meeting activities, social team building, asynchronous efforts on joint projects and in spaces tailored to employee roles across locations, such as professional forums or training programs for specific positions.

 Senior leaders should be responsible for promoting learning and development among employees by providing opportunities for training, workshops and resources for professional development.
-Encouraging learning also means recognizing employees’ achievements and offering regular feedback.
+Encouraging learning also means recognising employees’ achievements and offering regular feedback.
 This shows that their efforts are valued and can boost their engagement.

 Managers should be transparent and open about decision-making processes and company performance.
 This helps employees understand how their work contributes to the company’s success and creates a sense of ownership.
-It also contextualizes any changes or restructuring so that employees can keep up as conditions change.
+It also contextualises any changes or restructuring so that employees can keep up as conditions change.

 When employees see that their managers are engaged, they are more likely to follow suit.

 Leaders themselves should be active on the digital platform, engaged in their work and demonstrate passion and ownership for the company’s goals.

 Read more: Company culture – the role of the leader

 The connection between digital platforms and the physical workplace is crucial to creating a cohesive and effective work culture.
 A well-integrated digital tool can complement the physical workplace and improve employee engagement and productivity, while a poorly anchored digital platform can lead to confusion, resistance and inefficiency.